2015 Presentation Schedule

 1:00 pm Mike Orlando, FWC Wildlife Biologist “Living safely in Bear Country”

 Florida black bear biology and behavior, and the science and techniques used to discover the secrets of a bear’s life.
 These discoveries help people understand and appreciate Florida’s largest land mammal.
 Learn about interactions and contact between bears and people in Florida – where, how and why they occur and how to ensure these interactions will be positive and safe experiences.
 For more information on the biology of the Florida Black Bear visit the FWC black bear management page.

 2:00 pm "Florida Panthers in 2015 and Beyond” – The status of the population of Florida's iconic state animal.
 Lisa Östberg, Florida Coexistence Coordinator, Defenders of Wildlife

 With only an estimated 100 -180 remaining in the wild, Florida panthers are one of the most endangered mammals in the world.
-Over the last 30 years, the U.S. Fish and Wildlife Service (Service) has worked closely with FWC, as well as Federal agencies and private partners to make significant progress toward Florida panther recovery.
-Recently, several new opportunities and ideas to foster panther recovery have become available.
-To take advantage of and begin implementing these new possibilities, the Service has established a Florida Panther Recovery Implementation Team.
-Laurie Macdonald of Defenders of Wildlife was appointed as the only conservation representative on the team, along with the National Park Service, FWC and other stakeholders.
+Over the last 30 years, the U.S. Fish and Wildlife Service (Service) has worked closely with FWC, as well as other Federal agencies and private partners to make significant progress toward Florida panther recovery.
+However, the growth of the panther population in recent years has come with challenges: due to the resulting geographic expansion of the population, the number of panther deaths on roadways has increased significantly and we've seen as a rise in loss of hobby livestock and pets as well, as panthers adapt their feeding habits to living on suburban fringes.

 Back to Main Festival page || Next: Field Trips